JEdwardsK/sei-project-one/README.md

 #### Player movement

 I wanted to allow the player to move either through the directional arrows or WASD keys, and to shoot with the spacebar.

 Movement was handled by three functions:
 - `addCharacter(position, characterType)` handled adding the class 'playerCharacter' (this function was reusable for all charactertypes)
 - `removeCharacter(position, character)` handled removing the player class
 - `characterMovement(key)` run with an event listener to act based on certain keypresses.
-If the player pressed left arrow or 'A' they moved left, and right if the pressed the right arrow or the 'D' key, upto the boundaries of the grid.
+If the player pressed the left arrow or 'A' they moved left, and right if they pressed the right arrow or the 'D' key, upto the boundaries of the grid.

 #### Player actions